raspberrypilearning/sell-me-something/en/step_4.md

 + A list
 + An emoji
 + A link
-+ Or something else
++ Something else on your page

 <iframe src="https://trinket.io/embed/html/6900625300?outputOnly=true" width="100%" height="430" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-Remember: Animations will grab attention so add them to the content you want visitors to be drawn to:
+**Remember:** Animations grab the visitors' attention, so add them to the content you want them to focus on.

 [[[web-starter-animations]]]

-You could amend the starter animations to have a bigger impact by changing their timing, repeats or actions:
+You could amend the starter animations to have a bigger impact.
+For example, you could change the animations' timing, repeats, or actions:

 [[[web-customise-animations]]]